Redland Recovery | Redland City Council

 Fire ants during post-cyclone clean-up

-Fire ants may have been disturbed by the recent heavy rain and flooding and have been known to raft on water.
+Fire ants may have been disturbed by the heavy rain and flooding and have been known to raft on water.

 They pose serious risks to the health of people, animals and pets with their aggressive behaviour and painful stings.